 No, products labeled as organic must be produced in an inspected and certified organic facility.
 If you own or lease the facility, you can easily add an uncertified facility location to your own certification.
-If you contract with the facility to produce your products, the facility will need to apply for a separate organic certification with CCOF.
-Independent businesses (not leased or owned by...
+If you contract with the facility to produce your products, the facility will need to apply for a separate organic certification with CCOF....
 Read more

 Yes, as long as adequate measures are taken to distinguish organic from non-organic and storage practices do not pose a commingling or contamination risk for organic ingredients.
 You do not have to have a physical barrier in place, but adequate separation and labeling should be in place to protect the organic product.